user4815162342/felix-librum/tools/tasks.md

 3) Allow for a batch search as well.
 2) For each entry searched, it will process that search against *all* of the servers in the configuration, and return a list of results.

+TODO: Write a similar tool which can import AR data from the AR Website into the database for a given book.